Mi-Ke: Biography

 In the 1990s, the group debuted as back-up chorus singers in the B.B.Queens band.
 On 14 February 1991, they debuted with the single Omoide no Kujuukurihama.
 The group later went onto to win the Rookie of the Year award at various award ceremonies, including the Golden Discs Award and Nihon Record Taishou.
 As the first Being Inc. artists, they made their first appearance on the NHK's end of the year program Kouhaku Uta Gassen.
 From 1992 April until 1993 March, they were regular members of the NHK program NHK Hit Stage with total 31 broadcasts.

-On August 1993 Keiko debuted as a soloist with single Anata no Yume no Naka Sotto Shinobikomitai.
+In August 1993 Keiko debuted as a soloist with single Anata no Yume no Naka Sotto Shinobikomitai.
 After the release of album Eien no Liverpool Sound ~ Please Please Me, Love, the group disappeared from the music scene, though Keiko continued to develop her solo career.
 There was never any announcement of the group disbanding or any kind of hiatus.